bitsbakery/callme/readme.md

 `Delegate<...>` does not own target callables and references them through pointers. `Delegate<...>` is in the same category as `function_ref` from proposal p0792.
 When working with `Delegate<...>`, you have to make sure that all referenced targets are valid/alive for as long as you need to call them via `Delegate<...>`.

 `OwningDelegate<...>` owns its targets, so it is always safe to call `OwningDelegate<...>`.
 The ownership is exclusive, similar to `unique_ptr`.
 That is why `OwningDelegate<...>` cannot be copied, it is a move-only type like `unique_ptr`.

 Both `Delegate<...>` and `OwningDelegate<...>` can be default-constructed.
 Invoking default-constructed delegates has no effects.

 `CallMe` does not have such notions as to "bind" or "rebind" a target to a delegate.
-A delegate is constructed with its target right away, and points to it throughout the lifetime of the delegate.
+A delegate is constructed with its target right away.

 If you need to "rebind" a delegate to a new target, construct a new delegate from the new target and assign the new delegate to the old one.

-Default-constructed delegates are used in this way too.
-There is a variable with a default-constructed delegate and you assign a new delegate to the variable.
+Default-constructed delegates are used in this way too: there is a variable with a default-constructed delegate and you assign a new delegate to the variable.

 `Delegate<...>` can be both copy-constructed/assigned and move-constructed/assigned, though in the current implementation there is no difference.

 `OwningDelegate<...>` can be move-constructed/assigned.